Floyd-Fish/Noise-Amplifier/README.md

 An ultra-low noise amplifier **(named EmoeNAP)** capable to measure low-noise LDO/OPA's wide band output noise, and many other interesting measurements.
 Referred to **[AN-159](https://www.analog.com/en/app-notes/an-159.html)**.

-The full article about **[How to build a Noise Amplifier](https://www.emoe.xyz/noise-amplifier-building-instruction/)** can be found here.
+The full article about the initial version of Noise Amp can be found here:**[How to build a Noise Amplifier](https://www.emoe.xyz/noise-amplifier-building-instruction/)**.
+And to step further, to build the current version named **EmoeNAP**，please follow **[Noise Amplifier Step further](https://www.emoe.xyz/noise-amplifier-step-further/)**

 Test result show that: with input shorted, the total output noise in 100kHz bandwidth is 1.76mVrms, and **the EmoeNAP's Gain equals to 80dB**, which results in **176nVrms input noise.**